CircuitVerse/Blog/content/posts/Yashvant_Final_Report.md

 Greetings to the CircuitVerse community, and a warm welcome to those visiting for the first time.

-I am **Yashvant Singh** ([JatsuAkaYashvant](https://github.com/JatsuAkaYashvant)), a pre-final year undergraduate student at the **National Institute of Technology**.
+I am **Yashvant Singh** ([JatsuAkaYashvant](https://github.com/JatsuAkaYashvant)), a pre-final year undergraduate student at the **National Institute of Technology Hamirpur**.
 I am someone who loves to explore new ideas and challenge myself to go beyond my limits.
 Over the past few years, this curiosity has led me into the world of open source and development, where I continue to learn from the best and contribute wherever I can.

 Interestingly, my GSoC journey with CircuitVerse began in a rather unexpected way.
 I first came across the project through a [YouTube video](https://www.youtube.com/watch?v=QXGierzS76Y&t=214s) by **Devansh Dixit**, titled as: ***“How I cracked GSoC in 6 months | Real Documentation.”*** That video not only introduced me to Google Summer of Code, but also to CircuitVerse as a platform that makes learning digital circuits accessible to students everywhere.
 What started as curiosity soon turned into determination, I wanted to contribute to this ecosystem that helps learners understand circuits in such a simple yet powerful way.